Melbourn Village College: Funding

 In January 2000 the Secondary Heads Association used this school as an example of the disparity of funding between local authorities.
 If the school had been in Hertfordshire, two miles away, it would have received £359,000 more for its students.
 By November 2005 the school was £148,814 in debt.
+As of September 2023, the school is setting a break-even budget.

 Notable staff

 In 1998 Judith Mullen, then warden of the College, was appointed president of the Secondary Heads Association.

 In April 2006 Nicola Dunklin, a teaching assistant, set up the South Cambridgeshire branch of the charity, Friends of Chernobyl's Children.